Sleepy-Kay/Wong_socialjusticefestival/README.md

 # Technical overview
+Alot of this project consist of me going abck and forth on making the imagery of something dreamy and space for everyone.

 # Acknowledgment
 <These are my sources in either the material for my images, websites I used some code from and the websites I used that I want to support.>